-The previous info is not for the 3.5L, this is from a bulletin, and it shows the possibilities.
-If you do not have the front engine cover off, did you wedge the timing chain tensioner prior to removing the sprockets?
+The previous information is not for the 3.5L, this is from a bulletin, and it shows the possibilities.
+If you do not have the front engine cover off, did you wedge the timing chain tension-er prior to removing the sprockets?
 If you did, this should be easy.
-If you didn't, then the tensioner has fully extended, and there is no way to depress it until you remove the front cover and release the lock.
+If you did not, then the tension-er has fully extended, and there is no way to depress it until you remove the front cover and release the lock.

 #PIP3668A: SES Light After Internal Engine Repairs Due to DTC P0017 - keywords after cam correlation crank cylinder DTC head induced previous replacement seal since spring timing valve - (May 24, 2006)